BennyRodney/About-Me/README.md

 #### I’m currently focused on:

-- Help Center articles (how-tos, troubleshooting, FAQs)
+- User research and task analysis for Help Center content
 - Onboarding and setup guides for new users
 - Clear UX writing and content structure (headings, steps, examples)